<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 Don't Miss An Episode, Subscribe Now

-One of the areas where many Credit Unions struggle is when they are faced with a merger and all the various issues that accompany taking on a large number of new members all at one time.
+One of the areas where many credit unions and banks struggle is when they are faced with a merger and all the various issues that accompany taking on a large number of new members or customers all at one time.

-From issues regarding aligning products and services to basics about locations, hours and contact details, here are 9 tested merger communication tips that will ensure your Credit Union will be ready for your next merger!
+From issues regarding aligning products and services to basics about locations, hours and contact details, here are 9 tested merger communication tips that will ensure your financial institution will be ready!

 9 Bank or Credit Union Merger Communication Tips to Live By